 I could yet instruct a well-appointed national or international committee, of men of the first practical talents in the most useful departments of the true business of life, to construct the new combinations of superior surroundings as they now exist in my mind, and this committee could afterwards instruct nation after nation to follow the example.
-But it may be centuries before such a succession of singular and extraordinary events as have occurred to give me this knowledge in principle and practice

-It would be. may happen. .3. therefore, in the governments of the civilization to make use of this nost precious knowledge. experience while it is tabe obtained without troub! on expense.
-It is not most evident that no one except myself has ever acquired a knowledge of the science of the influenceof surroundings, nor is there one living who dare opuly to advocate the laws of God and to abrogate althe laws of man.
-And until the necessity for the law of God for the government of the world can be unlerstood, applied to practice, and made to supersedeall the laws of men, there can be no rationality or wedom in human affairs.
-At present all is Babel confusion over the earth; while as soon as God's laws stall govern man, peace, order, and harmony will universally prevail, and the heterogeneous mass of involvement and disorder now perplexing every one, through the contending, contradictory, and unnatural laws of men, will cease, and their puny attempts at legislating against God will be abandened for ever.
+But it may be centuries before such a succession of singular and extraordinary events as have occurred to give me this knowledge in principle and practice may happen to another.
+It would be true wisdom, therefore, in the governments of the civilized world, to make use of this most precious knowledge and experience while it is to be obtained without trouble or expense.
+It is now most evident that no one except myself has ever acquired a knowledge of the science of the influence of surroundings, nor is there one living who dare openly to advocate the laws of God and to abrogate all the laws of man.
+And until the necessity for the laws of God for the government of the world can be understood, applied to practice, and made to supersede all the laws of men, there can be no rationality or wisdom in human affairs. present all is Babel confusion over the earth; while as soon as God's laws shall govern man, peace, order, and harmony will universally prevail, and the heterogeneous mass of involvement and disorder now perplexing every one, through the contending, contradictory, and unnatural laws of men, will cease, and their puny attempts at legislating against God will be abandoned for ever.

-And let it never be forgotten that the now three greatest taught prejudices of the human race, and strongest imbibed from infancy by all, are the three greatest causes of ignorance, crime, and misery, and now the real obstacle to all progress to general happinesss, and that these are, the Superstitions of the oy the disciples ...
+And let it never be forgotten that the now three greatest taught prejudices of the human race, and strongest imbibed from infancy by all, are the three greatest causes of ignorance, crime, and misery, and now the real obstacle to all progress to general happinesss, and that these are, the Superstitions of the world, called by the disciples of each "the true religion,"-the unnatural Marriages of the Priesthoods of the world, the real cause of all past and present prostitution, the curse of humanity,-and the practice, most selfish and demoralising, of Private Property.
+With these there can be no good surroundings, nor truth, goodness, wisdom, unity, or happiness, in any society formed by men.
+Also, that the two systems never can be united, in spirit, principle, or practice.